near/core-contracts/multisig2/README.md

-# Basic Mutlisig contract
+# Mutlisig contract

-*This is an experimental contract.
-Please use only on TestNet.*
+*Please do your own due diligence before using this contract.
+There is no guarantee that this contract doesn't have issues.*

 This contract provides:
  - Set K out of N multi sig scheme
  - Request to sign transfers, function calls, adding and removing keys.
- - Any of the access keys can confirm, until the required number of confirmation achieved.
+ - Any of the access keys or set of specified accounts can confirm, until the required number of confirmation achieved.

 ## Multisig implementation details

-Mutlisig uses set of `FunctionCall` `AccessKey`s as a set of allowed N keys.
+Mutlisig uses set of `FunctionCall` `AccessKey`s and account ids as a set of allowed N members.
-When contract is being setup, it should be initialized with set of keys that will be initially managing this account.
+When contract is being setup, it should be initialized with set of members that will be initially managing this account.
-All operations going forward will require `K` signatures to be performed.
+All operations going forward will require `K` members to call `confirm` to be executed.

 ### Initialization